CescGV/Atlantic-Arctic-demersal-fish-biodiversity/README.md

-# Norwegian_sp
+# Atlantic Arctic demersal fish biodiversity

-# This are the different scripts used for the analysis of the Norwegian bottom trawling database of the IMR.
+# These are the different scripts used for the analysis of the Norwegian bottom trawling database of the IMR.
 There are 4 scripts:

 1. The first script to look at is the "Data exploration" --> In it, I try to investigate the characteristics of the database